philippetavernier/docker/README.md

        #CONNECT to a docker container runnig in demon mode
               docker exec -it container container-name bash

+       #CONNECT to a docker container runnig in demon mode as ROOT
+              docker exec -u 0 -it mycontainer bash

        #SAVE 'debian' IMAGE to 'debian-voip' -> (9800d3701775) instance number when docker is exited
               sudo docker commit 9800d3701775 debian-voip